(2419 House floor votes analyzed β so far...)

 Author: Candace Newell

-π Details π View Bill on Legislature WebsiteLast Action: Read by title, under the rules, referred to the Committee on House and Governmental Affairs.
+π Details π View Bill on Legislature WebsiteLast Action: Read third time by title, amended, roll called on final passage, yeas 36, nays 58.
+Failed to pass.

 Author: Candace Newell

-π Details π View Bill on Legislature WebsiteLast Action: Reported favorably (15-0).
+π Details π View Bill on Legislature WebsiteLast Action: Received from the Senate with amendments.

 Floor Action: π Awaiting Floor Action